kleros/kleros-docs/products/proof-of-humanity/proof-of-humanity-2.0-integrations-guide.md

 - Operates across multiple blockchain networks, allowing for widespread adoption and flexibility.
 - PoHv2 is currently deployed in Ethereum and Gnosis.
 - PoHv2 is an open-source project developed and maintained by Kleros.
 - The Kleros Justice Protocol is a (multichain) on-chain dispute resolution platform.
-It is integrated to PoHv2 and constitutes the ultimate resource utilized to verify and maintain the curated list of human identities registered in PoHv2.
+It is integrated into PoHv2 and constitutes the ultimate resource utilized to verify and maintain the curated list of human identities registered in PoHv2.

 ## Smart Contract Interactions